-The New York State and Local Employees' Retirement System and the New York State and Local Police and Fire Retirement System serve as the administrators of the pension system for virtually all public employees outside of New York City except teachers.
+The New York State and Local Employees' Retirement System and the New York State and Local Police and Fire Retirement System serve as the administrators of the pension system for virtually all public employees, except teachers, outside of New York City.

 Each jurisdiction participating in these systems was previously able to select from a broad spectrum of retirement plans.
-Since 1976, however, members' benefits generally have been determined by the date an employee becomes a member of the retirement system.
+However, since 1976, members' benefits generally have been determined by the date the employee becomes a member of the retirement system.